 Severability.
-In the event that any provision of these Terms, or the application of any such provision to any person or set of circumstances, shall be determined by an arbitrator or court of competent jurisdiction to be invalid, unlawful, void or unenforceable to any extent: (a) the remainder of these Terms, and the application of such provision to persons or circumstances other than those as to which it is determined to be invalid, unlawful, void or unenforceable, shall not be impaired or otherwise affected and shall continue to be valid and enforceable to the fullest extent permitted by law; and (b) Rarible Company shall have the right to modify these Terms so as to effect the original intent of the parties as closely as possible in an acceptable manner in order that the transactions contemplated hereby be consumed as originally contemplated to the fullest extent possible.
+In the event that any provision of these Terms, or the application of any such provision to any person or set of circumstances, shall be determined by an arbitrator or court of competent jurisdiction to be invalid, unlawful, void or unenforceable to any extent, the remainder of these Terms, and the application of such provision to persons or circumstances other than those as to which it is determined to be invalid, unlawful, void or unenforceable, shall not be impaired or otherwise affected and shall continue to be valid and enforceable to the fullest extent permitted by law so as to effect the original intent of the parties as closely as possible in order that the transactions contemplated hereby be consummated as originally contemplated to the fullest extent possible.

 Entire Agreement.
 Except to the extent expressly preempted, modified or supplemented by any other terms and conditions included in the Collectible Metadata, these Terms constitute the entire agreement between the Collector and the Creator relating to the subject matter hereof and supersede all prior or contemporaneous agreements and understandings, both written and oral, between the parties with respect to the subject matter hereof.
 No preemption, modification or supplement of these Terms by the Collector and the Creator shall be deemed effective against any Sublicensee unless such Sublicensee has expressly consented thereto in writing.

 Notice.
-All notices, approvals, requests, authorizations or other such communications under this Agreement shall be in writing (which may include electronic messages) and shall be deemed to have been delivered and given for all purposes (i) on the delivery date, if delivered personally to the party to whom the same is directed; (ii) one (1) business day after deposit with a commercial overnight carrier, with written verification of receipt; (iii) upon confirmation of receipt when transmitted by facsimile transmission or by electronic mail; .or (iv) in the event that a person to be notified cannot be reasonably identified and contacted except by reference to one or more Ethereum addresses believed likely to be controlled by such person, by a transaction message including the relevant communication sent to such Ethereum address.
+All notices, approvals, requests, authorizations or other such communications under this Agreement shall be in writing (which may include electronic messages) and shall be deemed to have been delivered and given for all purposes (i) on the delivery date, if delivered personally to the party to whom the same is directed; (ii) one (1) business day after deposit with a commercial overnight carrier, with written verification of receipt; (iii) upon confirmation of receipt when transmitted by facsimile transmission or by electronic mail; or (iv) in the event that a person to be notified cannot be reasonably identified and contacted except by reference to one or more Designated Blockchain addresses believed likely to be controlled by such person, by a transaction message, including the relevant communication in a format readily accessible and legible to the recipient, sent to such address.